4 benefits of Internet of Things for healthcare

 The creators also emphasize that competitive solutions often started with telemedicine services, focusing on enabling remote consultation with a real doctor, while possible additions based on artificial intelligence solutions were considered only later and… just as something extra.
 The startup, which created the Ada application from the very beginning, focused on improving the service based on the engine of artificial intelligence.
 This is how we can say that Ada has been continuously refined for almost 10 years (supposedly by a team of 100 doctors, scientists and engineers).

 IoT, thanks to its strong support for data, is a technology that will allow you to get rid of errors during diagnosis in the near future.
 We have already mentioned applications like Ada, which are able to diagnose even very rare diseases quite well.
-But, IoT is not just a combination of devices with a database and artificial intelligence.
+But, the Internet of Things for healthcare is not just a combination of devices with a database and artificial intelligence.
 It’s also a huge resource of information that can be adapted in different situations.
-The IoT will allow collecting information from many patients and, based on their symptoms, determining certain patterns.
+Using the Internet of Things for healthcare will allow collecting information from many patients and, based on their symptoms, determining certain patterns.
 To establish patterns according to which some diseases progress and catch them in other patients.
 This approach can significantly reduce the length of diagnosis in patients, especially those with potentially terminal diagnoses.
 What counts in medicine is speed and reliable assessment of the problem – IoT is able to do this.

 It is worth quoting the case of Microsoft, whose researchers have developed a very interesting scientific publication: